Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Physical properties

 \subsubsection{Ionization correction factor and total gas-phase abundances}

 Having established the ionic abundances, we now turn to the total gas-phase abundances of C/O and O/H. This requires an ionization correction factor (ICF) for unobserved ions.
 The ionization correction from \Opp/\Hp\ to O/H is typically estimated using the reddening-corrected O32~=~\Oiii~$\lambda$5007/\Oii~$\lambda$3727 ratio alongside a relation to convert measured \Te(\Opp) to \Te(\Op).
 Since \Oii~$\lambda$3727 is not covered due to the wavelength range of the observations, we cannot directly measure O32.
 The \Oii~$\lambda$2471 line is covered but undetected, yielding a 3$\sigma$ upper limit of 12+log(O$^+$/H$^+)<7.35$.
 This limit suggests that more than half of O is in \Opp, as expected based on the relatively high \Cppp/\Cpp\ ratio.
+This oxygen ICF (i.e., \Opp/\Op~$>1$) in turn suggests an ICF from \Cpp/\Opp\ to total C/O of $\gtrsim0.75\times$ \citep[e.g.,][]{berg2019}.
+As this result is relatively unconstraining, we also consider indirect estimates for \Op.
 It has been shown that O32 is strongly correlated with the rest-frame equivalent width of \Oiii~$\lambda$5007 (EW(5007)) over 2.5 orders of magnitude for star-forming galaxies at $z\sim2-3$ \citep{tang2019,sanders2020}.
 Using the spectroscopically measured EW(5007)~$=480\pm30$~\AA, the O32--EW(5007) relation of \citet{sanders2020} implies O32~$=3.6$.
 However, it is unclear whether this relation evolves between $z\sim2$ and $z>6$.
 The handful of published $z>6$ sources with O32 and EW(5007) measurements \citep[e.g.,][]{curti2023,trussler2022,schaerer2022} lie $0.1-0.3$~dex above the \citet{sanders2020} relation, suggesting O32~=~3.6 is a lower limit.
 The target of this analysis has \Oiii$\lambda$5007/H$\beta$~=~5.4, within the range measured by \citet{curti2023} for 3 galaxies at $z=7.5-8.5$ (\Oiii$\lambda$5007/H$\beta$~=~[3.08, 8.29, 7.11]).
 These galaxies have O32~=~[9.32, 8.94, 13.65]\footnote{We calculated O32 based on the observed line fluxes from \citet{curti2023} using the \cite{ccm89} dust curve assumed in this work. }, suggesting that O32 of our target falls in a similar range.

 To estimate \Op/\Hp, we conservatively assume a uniform distribution of O32~$=3.0$--10 and adopt the median value of O32~$=6.5$ as our fiducial estimate.
 We further assume that \Te(\Op)~=~\Te(\Opp), though the resulting total O/H changes by $<0.05$~dex if we instead use the conversion of \citet{campbell1986} or \citet{pilyugin2009}.
 Under these assumptions, we estimate 12+log(O$^+$/H$^+)=6.34^{+0.33}_{-0.24}$.
 We then calculate the total O abundance under the common assumption O/H~$=\mathrm{\frac{O^{++} + O^{+}}{H^{+}}}$, finding 12+log(O/H$)=7.39^{+0.23}_{-0.20}$.
 The contribution from \Oppp\ is likely negligible in this case (and in all but the most extreme high-ionization sources). \citet{berg2018} used photoionization modeling to estimate an \Oppp\ fraction $\approx$0.05 for a high-ionization $z\sim2$ galaxy with \Cppp/\Cpp=0.86 (cf. $0.5\pm0.2$ in this work).
 The non-detection of \Heii\ also implies little \Oppp.
 Here, a $\le$5\% correction for \Oppp\ is significantly smaller than other sources of uncertainty.